DSharpPlus/DSharpPlus/docs/articles/hosting/options.md

 hardware your code runs on, and only costs you as much as your electricity and internet bill.
 You will also need to take care to secure your bot against outages.

-You need to make sure you have all the lasted updates and patches along with all the necessary software installed.
+You need to make sure you have all the latest updates and patches along with all the necessary software installed.
 It's generally recommended your hosting machine has at least 2 CPU cores, and a decent amount of RAM.

 ### I have a Pi, can't that be used?

-We have a [special guide](/articles/hosting_rpi.html "Hosting on a Rasbperry Pi") for Raspberry Pi.
+We have a [special guide](/articles/hosting/raspberry_pi.html "Hosting on a Rasbperry Pi") for Raspberry Pi.